saragibby/saragibby-v2/content/blog/recaps/9-18-20/index.md

 He was so pumped, came right into the house to show me.
 "Mom!
 I got my white belt on my first class!
 Hunter didn't get his white belt on his first class.
 I'm going to be a black belt way before Hunter.
 I mean, I'm already stronger than him." 🥋
 <br />
 <br />
 Come to find out he barely spoke in class, despite having a great time.
-We larer found out he did though get Semapi's ear for a bit... long enough to tell her the same, "I'm going to be a higher belt than Hunter."
+We later found out he did though get Semapi's ear for a bit... long enough to tell her the same, "I'm going to be a higher belt than Hunter."
 He is going to love this!
 And hopefully stop parkouring all over the house.
 </div>
 <div style="min-width: 200px; margin-left: 40px"><img src='./chase-white-belt.jpeg' alt="Chase - white belt"/></div>
 </div>